-Natural diamonds (and even lab-grown diamonds!) have flaws–tiny imperfections within the stone called inclusions.
-Cubic zirconia has no natural internal flaws.
-Cubic zirconia stones are cut and polished after they’re made.
+Natural diamonds (and even lab-grown diamonds) have flaws — tiny imperfections within the stone called inclusions.
+Cubic zirconia has no natural internal flaws but it can show telltale signs of its own lab-grown origins, such as tiny gas bubbles that contain unmelted zirconium dioxide powder used in its creation.
+Cubic zirconia stones are cut and polished after they're made.
 They can be cut into many common diamond shapes, like round, princess, pear and cushion.

 When looking for an engagement ring, it can be tempting to choose a cubic zirconia stone simply based on price.
 Cubic zirconia rings are far cheaper than diamond rings and at first glance, they look the same.
 This beauty won't last though-cubic zirconia only lasts about two years before its beauty fades.
 Natural diamonds and other gemstones are expensive, but will last a lifetime.